-Doses from radioactive atmospheric releases for the maximally exposed off-site individual will also be calculated with EPA-prescribed methods to demonstrate compliance with the 10 mrem per year dose standard of 40 CFR 61.
+Doses from radioactive atmospheric releases for the maximally exposed off-site individual will also be calculated with EPA-prescribed methods to demonstrate compliance with the 10 mrem per year dose standard of 40 CFR Part 61, National Emission Standards for Hazardous Air Pollutants.
 Dose to aquatic organisms in SRS surface streams will be assessed at SRS using DOE recommended dose models.

-Direct dose impact to members of the public and workers from radiation sources is achieved by measuring direct penetrating radiation exposures both on and off site.
-The direct measurements taken at onsite, plant perimeter, and offsite locations (direct penetrating gamma radiation) is measured using an extensive network of environmental radiation dosimetry (i.e., TLDs) strategically placed at designated environmental air surveillance stations, population centers, and Steel Creek Plantation.
+Potential direct dose impacts to members of the public and workers from radiation sources are achieved by measuring direct penetrating radiation exposures both on and off-site.
+The direct measurements taken at on-site, plant perimeter, and off-site locations (direct penetrating gamma radiation) are measured using an extensive network of environmental radiation dosimetry (i.e., TLDs) strategically placed at designated environmental air surveillance stations, population centers, and Steel Creek Plantation.
 These devices measure direct, penetrating beta/gamma radiation originating from cosmic and terrestrial sources, as well as any contribution from SRS operations.
-The air surveillance stations TLDs' accuracy is verified by using TLDs exposed to known sources of radiation as controls, and by participating in intercomparison testing programs.
+The air surveillance stations TLD's accuracy is verified by using TLDs exposed to known sources of radiation as controls, and by participating in intercomparison testing programs.

 Manual: 3Q1

 Procedure: 101

-Environmental Monitoring Program Management Revision: 5
+Environmental Monitoring Program Management Revision: 6

-Plan Page: 25 of 61
+Plan Page: 26 of 54

-5.8 Dose Assessments, (cont.)
+5.8 Dose Assessments (cont.)

-Additionally, direct dose-measurements are obtained for determining the sportsman dose for an offsite hunter and an offsite fisherman (i.e., deer, hog, and fish consumption - also includes soil exposure).
+Additionally, direct dose-measurements are obtained for determining the sportsman dose for an off-site hunter and an off-site fisherman (i.e., deer, hog, and fish consumption - also includes soil exposure).